Gary Oldman: 1986–1993: Rise to prominence and breakthrough

-1990s

-In 1990, Oldman costarred with Tim Roth in Rosencrantz & Guildenstern Are Dead, Tom Stoppard's film adaptation of his own play of the same name.
-Total Film praised the movie, calling Oldman's character "a blitz of brilliant comedy timing and pitch perfect line delivery."
+In 1990 Oldman co-starred with Tim Roth in Rosencrantz & Guildenstern Are Dead, Tom Stoppard's film adaptation of his own play of the same name.
+Total Film praised the film, calling Oldman's character "a blitz of brilliant comedy timing and pitch perfect line delivery."
 He then starred opposite Sean Penn and Ed Harris in State of Grace (1990); Roger Ebert described Oldman's turn as the highlight, and Janet Maslin referred to his work as "phenomenal".
 He was offered, but turned down, the lead role in that year's Edward Scissorhands.
 Oldman moved to the United States in the early 1990s, where he has resided since.

-In 1991, he began filming Dylan Thomas, a biopic on Welsh poet Dylan Thomas, with his then-wife Uma Thurman as Caitlin Thomas; production shut down shortly after filming began.
+In 1991 he began filming Dylan Thomas, a biopic on the Welsh poet Dylan Thomas, with his then-wife Uma Thurman as Caitlin Thomas; production shut down shortly after filming began.
 Later in 1991, Oldman starred in his first US blockbuster, playing Lee Harvey Oswald in Oliver Stone's JFK.
 According to Oldman, very little was written about Oswald in the script.
 Stone gave him several plane tickets, a list of contacts and told him to do his own research.
-Oldman met with Oswald's wife, Marina, and her two daughters to prepare for the role.
+Oldman met Oswald's wife, Marina, and her two daughters to prepare for the role.
 He filmed scenes for the 1992 neo-noir thriller Final Analysis, which were cut.

-In 1992, he starred as Count Dracula in Francis Ford Coppola's romance-horror Bram Stoker's Dracula.
+In 1992 he starred as Count Dracula in Francis Ford Coppola's romance-horror Bram Stoker's Dracula.
 A commercially successful film adaptation of Bram Stoker's 1897 novel, it was a box office success worldwide.
 Oldman's performance was recognised as the best male performance of 1992 by the Academy of Science Fiction, Fantasy & Horror Films, which awarded Oldman its Best Actor award.
 He served as a member of the Jury at the 1993 Cannes Film Festival.
-Oldman became a popular portrayer of villains: he played violent pimp Drexl Spivey in the Tony Scott-directed, Quentin Tarantino-written True Romance (1993), a role which MSN Movies described as "one of cinema's most memorable villains"; a sadistic prison warden in Murder in the First (1995); futuristic corporate tyrant Jean-Baptiste Emanuel Zorg in The Fifth Element (1997); and Dr. Zachary Smith/Spider Smith in the commercially successful but critically panned Lost in Space (1998).
+Oldman became a popular portrayer of villains: he played the violent pimp Drexl Spivey in the Tony Scott-directed, Quentin Tarantino-written True Romance (1993), a role which MSN Movies described as "one of cinema's most memorable villains"; a sadistic prison warden in Murder in the First (1995); futuristic corporate tyrant Jean-Baptiste Emanuel Zorg in The Fifth Element (1997); and Dr. Zachary Smith/Spider Smith in the commercially successful but critically panned Lost in Space (1998).
 He was considered for two roles in Quentin Tarantino's Pulp Fiction (1994), but neither were realised.
-Tarantino contemplated Oldman as gangster Jules Winnfield (played by Samuel L. Jackson), while TriStar executives recommended him for drug dealer Lance (portrayed by Eric Stoltz).
+Tarantino contemplated Oldman as the gangster Jules Winnfield (played by Samuel L. Jackson), while TriStar executives recommended him for drug dealer Lance (portrayed by Eric Stoltz).